West Virginia police fatally shoot suspect, injure another

 CHARLESTON, W.Va.
-(AP) - West Virginia State Police say officers fatally shot a person who confronted them with a firearm.
+(AP) - West Virginia State Police say officers fatally shot a male suspect who confronted them with a firearm.

-Police said the person who died was male and that a female suspect was also struck and suffered injuries that apparently aren’t life threatening.
+Police say a female suspect also was struck and suffered injuries that apparently aren’t life threatening.
 Another male suspect was taken into custody.

 Police said in a news release that officers were responding to a domestic case Thursday in Charleston, and while investigating, two males crashed a motorcycle into a cruiser and fled the scene.
 Police pursued the motorcycle but encountered heavy traffic and returned to the original location.

-The release said the suspects had also returned to the area, and that is when one of them confronted officers with a firearm, leading officers to discharge their weapons.
+The statement says the suspects also returned to the area, and that is when one of them confronted officers with a firearm, leading officers to fire their weapons.

 Sign up for Daily Newsletters